devtron-labs/devtron/docs/setup/install/install-devtron-local.md

-# Install Devtron on Local Machine/VM
+# Install Devtron on Local Machine

 ## Before you begin
 Before we get started and install Devtron, we need to set up the cluster in our servers.